LevanPeradze/MusicSheit/DEPLOYMENT.md

 ## Post-Deployment Checklist

 - [ ] Backend is running and accessible at Cloud Run URL
-- [ ] Database migrations have been run
 - [ ] Frontend is deployed and accessible at Vercel URL
 - [ ] `VITE_API_URL` is set in Vercel environment variables
 - [ ] `ALLOWED_ORIGIN` is set in Cloud Run environment variables (with your Vercel URL)
-- [ ] Test user registration and login
 - [ ] Test API endpoints from frontend

 ## Updating CORS After Frontend Deployment